Pradeep Kumar Majhi

 In 15th Lok Sabha, he asked 1160 questions inside Parliament, the third-highest number questions asked in that Lok Sabha tenure.
 He asked 501 questions in his first two years, according to The Week magazine.
-In 2021, Majhi quited from Congress and joined BJD in a Mishran Parba.
+In 2021, Majhi quit from Congress and joined BJD in a Mishran Parba.

 Political career

 Majhi is among the rising young leaders of National Congress party.
 He is very close to Rahul Gandhi, who is Party working-president and also in charge of the Youth Congress affairs.

 Majhi from Orissa registered history, when he was appointed as the secretary of Indian Youth Congress.
 This is the first time a person from Orissa has been elevated to this post.
 While the UPA 2 government is all set to complete two years, prominent "Week' magazine came up with a detailed statistics that Congress MP from Nabarangpur, Mr Majhi has set a new record.
 The first-timer Lok Sabha MP asked 501 questions in two years with all-time records of 75 percentage of attendance in Parliament irrespective of his additional Orissa Youth Congress responsibilities.